sparkflows/sparkflows-docs/docs/installation/installation/python-install-macos.rst

 =============================

 Python is only needed if you need to use the PySpark engine enabled in Sparkflows.
-Python modules in Sparkflows use Python 3.7+.
+Python modules in Sparkflows is compatible with Python 3.7 and 3.8.

-Check if Python 3.7+ is Installed
+Check if Python 3.7 or 3.8 is Installed
 ---------------------------------

 Use one of the below commands to check if the Python is installed on the machine or not::